devjonix/hosguibase/README.md

 ## Current Limitations

-- Only gridding supported (no free placement of widgets)
+- Only grid layout engine supported (no free placement of widgets)
 - Playing videos or 3D graphics not straighforward
 - No dedicated touch or joystick support